linkerd/linkerd/linkerd/docs/config.md

 `/admin/pprof/contention` | CPU contention profile which identifies blocked threads (Thread.State.BLOCKED), in pprof format.
 The process will be profiled for 10 seconds at a frequency of 100 hz.
 These values can be controlled via HTTP request parameters `seconds` and `hz` respectively.
 `/admin/pprof/heap` | heap profile computed by the heapster agent, output is in pprof format `/admin/pprof/profile` | CPU usage profile in pprof format.
 The process will be profiled for 10 seconds at a frequency of 100 hz.
 These values can be controlled via HTTP request parameters `seconds` and `hz` respectively.
-`/admin/registry.json` | displays how linkerd is currently configured across a variety of dimensions including the client stack, server stack, flags, service loader values, system properties, environment variables, build properties and more
+`/admin/registry.json` | displays how Linkerd is currently configured across a variety of dimensions including the client stack, server stack, flags, service loader values, system properties, environment variables, build properties and more
-`/admin/server_info` | build information about this linkerd `/admin/shutdown` | initiate a graceful shutdown
+`/admin/server_info` | build information about this Linkerd `/admin/shutdown` | initiate a graceful shutdown
 `/admin/threads` | capture the current stacktraces, set `Accept: application/json` to force json `/admin/threads.json` | identical to `admin/threads`
 `/admin/tracing` | enable (`/admin/tracing?enable=true`) or disable tracing (`/admin/tracing?disable=true`)
-`/config.json` | current linkerd configuration, this should match your config file
+`/config.json` | current Linkerd configuration, this should match your config file

-Endpoints only available in linkerd:
+Endpoints only available in Linkerd:

 Endpoint | Description
 -------- | -----------